 Transcribed videos are better discoverable and rank higher on search engines.
 The reason is that video files are not crawlable by search engine bots.
 By adding transcripts and captioning your videos you make them accessible for crawling and indexing.

 This, in turn, boosts the discoverability of your videos, as they now have more chances of appearing in relevant search results.
 But do note that to have SEO benefits, you need to upload and use caption files, and not “burn” the captions into the video itself.
 For more info on how to improve your video rankings, watch this video.

 Among other things, captions help people better assimilate and memorize the contents of a video.
 By following the displayed captions along with the speech, people retain more of the information.
 According to a 2015 research study, students with and without hearing disabilities find captions almost equally useful for understanding the material.

 Thus, captioning is especially important for educational video channels.
 If you are creating informative videos and want your audience to take away as much as possible from them, captioning is a must.

 Here are some other caption benefits mentioned by the participants of the study.

 To sum up, if you’re taking your video marketing efforts seriously, adding subtitles or captions to your videos is a must.
-Once you’ve put so much money and effort into creating your video content, it’s worth taking this one more step and adding subtitles to video you've made.
-This will ensure your video is found, watched, and appreciated by as many people as possible.
+Once you’ve put so much money and effort into creating your video content, it’s worth taking this one more step and adding subtitles to the video you’ve made.
+This will make sure your video is found, watched, and appreciated by as many people as possible.

-Hopefully, our article has helped you to simplify this process and get your captioned videos out there quicker and easier.
+Hopefully, our article helped you to simplify this process and get your captioned videos out there quicker and easier.
 If you’re also looking for a faster way to create videos, check out our huge library of video templates.

 With Renderforest, you can create professional promo videos and commercials, educational videos, logo animations, and more — all with ready-made templates and presets.
 Click the button below to give it a try!